 If you are not the only dental office in town, how do you separate yourself from the pack?
 Maybe you already know how to make your practice stand out from the other dentists that potential patients can choose from.
-But, if you’d like to hear some fresh ideas, tune into “50 Minute Dental MBA” with Jim Poole, MBA, and David Little, DDS, on dentallearning.net at 8 pm, April 12 (or listen to it any time after that “on demand”).
+But, if you’d like to hear some fresh ideas, check out the “50 Minute Dental MBA” webinar with Jim Poole, MBA, and David Little, DDS, on dentallearning.net “on demand”.
 One of the topics that will be covered in this free webinar is how engaging with your community will resonate with future and present patients.

 Most dentists find it difficult to do marketing.
 Many may feel guilty because they don’t like the idea that they’re always selling something.
 If you’re talking someone into a smile makeover or a tooth extraction, or surgery to place an implant, that’s basically selling a service.
 You are probably pretty good at it—not to mention the techniques required to fulfill the promises you’re making.
 But maybe it still doesn’t feel right to be promoting yourself.
 There are marketing experts and agencies you can hire, but there are also things you can do while interacting with your patients and neighbors that can have a big impact on your image in the community.